stef/pwdsphinx/man/sphinx-x11.md

     advancing between form-fields.
   - `enter`: sends an enter key press to the currently focused X11 window, possibly submitting a form.
+  - `gethost`: waits for a left mouse-click on a browser window, and then copies the URL from the urlbar into the clipboard, and then strips it down to the hostname and sets an internal "$host" variable that can then be used with `host` or `pwd`.
+  - `getuser` dispatches a `sphinx list $host` and if more than one user is returned, offers them in a dmenu widget, if/when one user is found/selected it is set as an internal `$user` variable which can then used for verbs like `user` or `pwd`.

 Any lines not consisting of these tokens are simply ignored.